mas-bandwidth/matchmaker/README.md

 For players in state "NEW",

-Find the lowest latency datacenters for the player.
+Find the lowest latency datacenter for the player.

 If this datacenter is < 50ms then it is considered ideal.
 Find any other datacenters within +10ms of the lowest latency datacenter and call this the set of "ideal datacenters" for the player.